jasongoodwin/authentikat-jwt/README.md

               None
     }

 This is the simplest way to get your data.
-Now you can work with at like any Option[Map[String, String].
+Now you can work with it like any Option[Map[String, String]].

     scala> claims.getOrElse(Map.empty[String, String]).get("Hey")
     res1: Option[String] = Some(foo)